Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module3_datatype/README.md

 The Xilinx device fitted on the U50 card is an UltraScale + device that can implement floating point using hardware resources (DSP blocks and logic).
 Floating point operators tend to use a good amount of hardware.
 Here in this module, we can measure the savings when scaling down to 32-bit floting point types.

-+ Run Vitis and harware emulation (as described in module 1).
++ Run Vitis and harware emulation only (as described in module 1).
+No need to run software emulation or actual hardware compilation.
-+ Run Vitis Analyser to measure impact on resources used and performance improvement.
++ Run Vitis Analyser to measure both the impact on the device resources and performance improvement.
 + Compare to utilization seen in previous module.

 Did it shorten kernel execution time?